Rate Limiting Cookbook

 Custom consumer identifiers

 Sometimes limiting by IP is not enough.
 You might have an auth cookie, API key or JSON Web Token (JWT) by which you want to rate limit your consumers.
-Stellate got you covered.
+Stellate has got you covered.
 Corresponding to the complexity of your use-case, Stellate allows you to use different kinds of ways to identify your consumers.

-With the groupBy property, you can add custom values that identify individual consumers by any property present in the request:
+property, you can add custom values that identify individual consumers by any property present in the request:

 import { Config } from 'stellate'